Chandrika2914/Neural-Networks---UCM/README.md

-# First-Task Overview
+# Second-Task Overview

 ## Developer Information
 **Full Name:** Chandrika Patibandla
 **University Code:** 700777118

 ## About This Task
-This task is divided into three simple tasks.
-Each task shows how to use Python for different purposes.
-Here is what each task does:
+This task is separated into two sub tasks.
+Each task shows how to utilize Python for object-oriented programming and numerical computations.
+Each task does the following:

-### Task 1: Working with Strings
+### Task 1: Class Programming
-- This task is about working with strings.
-It mainly focuses on combining strings (concatenation) and cutting them into parts (slicing) to create the sequence you want.
+- It incorporates the creation of an employee class in which the attributes, methods and inheritance are defined, and further, it demonstrates the principles of object-oriented programming.
+This is about calculating the averages of salaries and controlling the number of employees by using class variables.

-### Task 2: File Handling
+### Task 2: Numpy
-- This task focuses on working with files, such as reading from and writing to them, and counting words

-### Task 3: Converting Measurements
-- This task shows how to convert inches to centimeters (1 inch = 2.54 cm) using two methods: a Nested Interactive loop and list comprehension
+- For this task, the maximum values along each row of arrays are replaced with zeros, and arrays are reshaped to 4 by 5  dimensions using the Numpy library.